Guilouz/Creality-Helper-Script-Wiki/docs/firmwares/install-and-update-rooted-firmware-ender3.md

 - Plug USB drive on the front of the printer and turn it on.

-- At startup, Self Check will be skipped.
+- At startup, Self-Check will be skipped.

-- If you leave the USB drive inserted the Startup Self Check will still be ignored even after reboot.
+- If you leave the USB drive inserted the Startup Self-Check will still be ignored even after reboot.

 - If you no longer want to have the USB drive inserted (until the next factory reset), connect to SSH (Guide is available <a href="../ssh-connection">here</a>) and enter this command: